 The Jack A Bee is a hypoallergenic dog, which means that it is a safe pet for owners with allergies.

-That being said, it should be noted that this is a breed that is bound to shed and if you don’t brush it at least on a weekly basis, the fur it sheds will be all over your house.
+That being said, it should be noted that this is a breed that is bound to shed and if you don’t brush it at least every week, the fur it sheds will be all over your house.

 It can be categorized as a pet with relatively lower maintenance needs when it comes to grooming, so you’ll only need to invest in a simple comb and a slicker brush to remove loose fur and dander in its weekly grooming sessions.